Trust and privacy

 Preset boxes are built in

-The route starts from practical social sizes so users can work from intent instead of typing every dimension from scratch.
+The page starts from practical social sizes so users can work from intent instead of typing every dimension from scratch.

 Fit mode stays visible